hsinnan75/Kart/README.md

 To compile kart and the index tool, please change to kart's folder and just type 'make' to compile kart and bwt_index.
 If the compilation or the program fails, please contact me (arith@iis.sinica.edu.tw), Thanks.

 # Changes
+version 2.5.2: Fix a bug in parameter processing.

 version 2.5.1: Dicard the thread limit.

 version 2.5.0: Add BAM formatted output.